Tai ChiSCHEDULE VIDEOS

 FREE TRIAL CLASS

 Tai chi is the creation of effort through natural movement.

-The efforts you learn in Tai Chi can lend themselves towards any activity--whether it be moving a heavy box, or neutralizing an attacker.
+The efforts you learn in Tai Chi can lend themselves towards any activity--whether it be moving a heavy box, resolving a disagreement with a loved one, or neutralizing an attacker.

-Anybody who takes a serious and realistic approach to their training will become a better fighter through the practice of Tai Chi.
+Anybody who takes a serious approach to their training will become a healthier individual, and a better fighter through the practice of Tai Chi.

 Roundness of movement is a trademark of Tai Chi.
 These circular movements express the strength and functionality of the human body.